bilalgodesto/magicfit/README.md

 # PROJECT STRUCTURE [UNIT] TESTING

-- in lib folder we have define login_controller.dart which contains a function login which will return true or false depends on parameters. we will be using this file for [1st] type of testing i.e unit testing.
+- in lib/services folder we have define workout_controller.dart which contains a function saveWorkoutTest which will return add or update depends on parameters. we will be using this file for [1st] type of testing i.e unit testing.
-- To perform unit testing we have created login_controller_test.dart file in test folder.
+- To perform unit testing we have created workout_controller_test.dart file in test folder.
-- To [unit] test any function in login_controller.dart we have used test() function
+- To [unit] test any function in workout_controller_test.dart we have used test() function
 - test function requires two paramters i.e description and callback function
 - callback function perform the test and show output in terminal
 - To combine two different test() functions we use the group function provided by flutter_test
 - Run the following command
-  `flutter test test/login_controller_test.dart` to run the test the login_controller_test.dart
+  `flutter test test/workout_controller_test.dart` to run the test the workout_controller_test.dart

 # PROJECT STRUCTURE [WIDGET] TESTING